oxygenxml/web-author-sample-plugins/web-author-rooms-manager-plugin/README.md

 =================================

 Sample plugin that manages rooms*:
-- assign each opened file to an already existing room or create one
+- assign each opened document to an already existing room or create a new one
 - if two users open the same document, they will concurrently edit the document
 - close rooms that become empty